1970s Popular Female Teen Idols

 In 2010 she released her autobiography The Way I See It - A Look Back at My Life on Little House.
 She and her husband and their two children live in Montreal, Quebec, Canada.

-I best remember Catherine as Daisy Duke on the CBS series The Dukes of Hazzard.
-But, her career began in 1973 when she starred as murder victim Natalie Claiburn in the Burt Lancaster feature film The Midnight Man.
-In 1974, she was Melody in the Clint Eastwood film Thunderbolt and Lightfoot.
+Catherine is probably best remembered for her role ass Daisy Duke on the CBS series The Dukes of Hazzard that ran on CBS from 1979 to 1985.
+Her career began in 1973 when she starred in the Burt Lancaster feature film The Midnight Man and in 1974, she played Melody in Clint Eastwood's Thunderbolt and Lightfoot.

 Catherine also became a poster queen, releasing a pose of her as her character.
 The poster sold several million copies and is highly sought after collector's item.

-The series ran on CBS from December 16, 1975, until May 28, 1984 with a total of 209 episodes.
+Valerie auditioned for the role of Barbara Cooper in what was to be a new CBS sitcom called One Day at a Time.
+She won the role, and played it for the entire run of the series which lasted from December 16, 1975, until May 28, 1984 with a total of 209 episodes.
 Valerie would star in 207 of them.
 There was talk of a spin off from the series to stare just Bonnie Franklin and Valerie, but nothing ever came of it.

 Pam began her career as a model in New York City and eventually moved into acting and while waiting for her big break, she did television commercials.